-APOE-e4 is one of three common forms of the APOE gene; the others are APOE-e2 and APOE-e3.
+Other common forms of the APOE gene are APOE-e2 and APOE-e3.
 Everyone inherits a copy of some form of APOE from each parent.
-Those who inherit APOE-e4 from one parent have an increased risk of Alzheimer’s.
-Those who inherit APOE-e4 from both parents have an even higher risk, but not a certainty.
-Scientists are not yet certain how APOE-e4 increases risk.
+Those who inherit one copy of APOE-e4 have an increased risk of developing Alzheimer’s; those who inherit two copies have an even higher risk, but not a certainty.
+Researchers are not yet certain how APOE-e4 increases risk.
 In addition to raising risk, APOE-e4 may tend to make Alzheimer's symptoms appear at a younger age than usual.

 When Alzheimer’s disease is caused by these deterministic variations, it is called “autosomal dominant Alzheimer’s disease (ADAD)” or “familial Alzheimer’s disease,” and many family members in multiple generations are affected.
-Symptoms nearly always develop before age 60, and may appear as early as a person's 30s or 40s.
+Individuals with these genes usually develop symptoms in their 40s or 50s.
 Deterministic Alzheimer's variations have been found in only a few hundred extended families worldwide.
-True familial Alzheimer’s accounts for less than 5 percent of cases.
+True familial Alzheimer’s accounts for 1 percent of cases.

 The 23 human chromosome pairs contain all of the 30,000 genes that code the biological blueprint for a human being.
 This interactive illustration highlights the chromosomes containing each of the three genes that cause familial Alzheimer's and the gene with the greatest impact on Alzheimer's risk.

 Most experts believe that the majority of Alzheimer's disease occurs as a result of complex interactions among genes and other risk factors.
 Age, family history and heredity are all risk factors we can’t change.
 Now, research is beginning to reveal clues about other risk factors we may be able to influence through general lifestyle and wellness choices and effective management of other health conditions.